ritu777/Docsify.io/README.md

 ![Alt text](id.png)

-  you are instructing Podman to list all containers, both running and stopped, along with details such as their container IDs, names, status, and other   information.
+  You are instructing Podman to list all containers, both running and stopped, along with details such as their container IDs, names, status, and other   information.

  <h2>Step-8:-<u> Preview Output</u></h2>